XDC-Community/docs/learn/how-to-articles/how-to-migrate-from-solana-to-the-xdc-network-using-solang.md

 node deployContract.js
 ```

-If everything is fine and your deployContract script is right you should see this:
+If everything is fine and your deployContract script is right, you should see this:

 ![Screenshot_8](https://user-images.githubusercontent.com/34518489/195974211-dd984a17-33c7-4843-8081-64e53cd75f53.png)

 ### Migrate to XDC

-Here we must first to copy our MNEMONIC phrase from our wallet already installed, so go to the extension and log in with your password and click here:
+First, you have to copy your MNEMONIC phrase from your wallet that you've already installed.
+Go to the extension and log in with your password before clicking here:

 ![Screenshot_9](https://user-images.githubusercontent.com/34518489/195974467-ecaf5727-b6a4-49fa-8518-00751cee4217.png)